any-stone/funventory-app/README.md

 * JavaScript
 * HTML
 * CSS
 * Git
 * Docker
 * Fly.io

 ## 🧊 Ice Box
 ### Here are some planned future enhancements for the app:
 * Add the completion or incompletion date of the game on the game edit page.
-* Add a personal journal to share gaming experience.
-Possible to add screenshots, videos, text, game stats.
+* Add a personal journal to share gaming experiences.
+It is possible to add screenshots, videos, text, and game stats.
-* Add statistics and analytics page (how many games played for during certain periods, how many screenshots/reviews added).
+* Add a statistics and analytics page (how many games were played during certain periods, how many screenshots/reviews added).
-* Add profile page with personal info and all games and reviews added.
+* Add a profile page with personal information and all games and reviews added.
 * Add friends system.
 * Viewing their own profile, users should be able to add video games associated with them.

-We hope you enjoy playing the Ugly Tetris game!